 This is one of the more important beef bone broth tips for migraineurs I believe.
 Who would know this except a medical professional.
 Thank God for my friends.

-We also talked about how long to wait before I can put the broth in the refrigerator.
+We also talked about how long to wait before putting the broth in the refrigerator.
 It is a good idea to separate up the glass jars, or Pyrex dishes to cool it in smaller batches.
 This will help cool it as quickly as possible.

 Warming the fridge is not a good idea, so make sure it’s comfortable to the touch before putting it in the fridge.
 Set a timer if you forget about these things.
 I live in Australia, so I would never leave anything on the bench top longer than say one hour.